gflohr/qgoda-site/en/docs/excluding-files.md

 ## Excluding Additional Files

-You can change this default behavior by configuring additional file name patterns in the variable `exclude` in the configuration file `_config.yml`.
+You can change this default behavior by configuring additional file name patterns in the variable `C:exclude` in the configuration file `P:_config.yml`.

 Example: